-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Tennessee State Museum Foundation as of June 30, 2009, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Tennessee State Museum Foundation as of June 30, 2010, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated March 22, 2010, on our consideration of the Tennessee State Museum Foundation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards, and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated March 21, 2011, on our consideration of the Tennessee State Museum Foundation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards, and should be considered in assessing the results of our audit.